YannMoisan/blog/_posts/2018-03-02-wordcount.md

   }
 ```

-And now, we are stuck with 2 traversals.
+Now, we are stuck with 2 traversals.

 Hopefully, the paper propose a solution to go further.
 There is nice [write
 up](https://etorreborre.blogspot.fr/2011/06/essence-of-iterator-pattern.html) by Eric Torreborre.